 Periarthritis of shoulder

-2. Diseases, symptoms or conditions for which the therapeutic effect of acupuncture has been shown but for which further proof is needed: (According to the WHO)
+2. Diseases, symptoms or conditions for which the therapeutic effect of acupuncture have shown positive results :

 Abdominal pain (in acute gastroenteritis or due to gastrointestinal spasm)